Characteristics of the U.S. foreign-born population: 2016

-There were a record 43.2 million immigrants living in the U.S. in 2015, making up 13.4% of the nation’s population.
-This represents a fourfold increase since 1960, when only 9.7 million immigrants lived in the U.S., accounting for just 5.4% of the total U.S. population.
+There were a record 43.7 million immigrants living in the U.S. in 2016, making up 13.5% of the nation’s population.
+This represents a more than fourfold increase since 1960, when only 9.7 million immigrants lived in the U.S., accounting for just 5.4% of the total U.S. population.
 Click on the expand buttons below the summary tables to see detailed tables for each.

 About Pew Research Center Pew Research Center is a nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping the world.
 It conducts public opinion polling, demographic research, media content analysis and other empirical social science research.
 Pew Research Center does not take policy positions.
 It is a subsidiary of The Pew Charitable Trusts.